Vinushika/ssc2museca/readme.md

     python ssc2museca.py [-h (shows help message)] [-id ID] [-d DIRECTORY] [-x NEW_XML] FILE

 In the above command, a chart for Novice (Green), Advanced (Yellow), and Exhaust (Red) will be parsed out of ``chart.ssc`` and metadata and a directory suitable for copying into the ``data_mods`` folder of IFS Layered FS will be created.
 By default, the converter will output the converted metadata, chart and audio files to a `custom_charts` folder in the current directory.
 To specify the output directory, use ``-d some/directory``.
 To tell the converter to create a new, isolated xml file containing just the metadata for one song, use ``-x somedir/music-info-b.xml``
-If you wish to update the full music database, create the folder ``custom_charts/museca/xml`` and copy-paste music-info-b.xml.
+If you wish to update the full music database, create the folder ``custom_charts/museca/xml`` and copy-paste the original music-info-b.xml.
 The converter will append all new entries.
 Otherwise, the converter will create and update an xml in that directory.
-(The IFS xml merging function currently can't handle some japanese characters, so it is best to copy and update the existing music-info-b.xml from the game files.
+(The IFS xml merging function currently can't handle some japanese characters, so it is best to copy and update the original music-info-b.xml from the game files.
 IFS LayeredFS will redirect the game to use the xml in ``data_mods/custom_charts/museca/xml``, so long as it is named the same.)

+## Installation
+* First download python3 for windows.
+The installer will ask you if you want to add python to your path, say YES!
+* Then download this project as a zip file.
+Extract the ssc2museca folder to a safe location and add it to your path.
+Google that if you don't know what it means.
+* PLEASE read this readme very carefully, especially the bits about handling the XMLs and jackets.
+* I also suggest adding Open Command Window Here to the folder right click context menu so you don't have to cd /d to your chart location every time.
+Tutorial on that here https://www.windowscentral.com/add-open-command-window-here-back-context-menu-windows-10

+## Recommended Usage:

+* Copy the chart folder you wish to convert from the stepmania-museca editor to a new location where all your conversions will be done.
+Something like Documents\Museca-Customs\to_convert\
+* Make sure your audio is OGG format.
+Don't use WAV and don't use MP3.
+You can convert with Audacity.
+You should have an ssc file, an ogg audio file, and (optionally) two jackets in the folder. (see below on jacket requirements)
+* Create the folder \custom_charts\museca\xml\ in your Museca-customs directory.
+Copy the original music-info-b.xml from the game files, and paste it here.
+* Copy the convert.bat file to your Museca-Customs folder and open it in a notepad editor.
+Update the source to the full path of your to_convert folder.
+Optionally set the ID, but it's always best to not use this and set the ID in the Subtitle field in the Stempania editor.
+* Save and close convert.bat, and double click it to run it.
+Any chart folders in the to_convert folder should be converted and placed in the custom_charts folder.
+If you performed all these steps correctly, you should be able to copy the custom_charts folder into your game (it goes in contents\data_mods).
+If you don't have a data_mods folder, you will need IFS LayeredFS.
+See the Dependencies section below.

 ## About This Fork

-This fork is designed to be used in conjunction with [a fork of StepMania 5.2 that adds a new ``museca-single`` game mode](https://github.com/theKeithD/stepmania-musecaeditor).
-This mode defines a 16-lane single player mode, rather than a 16-lane double play mode like the ones offered by ``bm`` and ``techno``.
+This fork is designed to be used in conjunction with a fork of StepMania 5.2 that adds a new ``museca-single`` game mode This mode defines a 16-lane single player mode, rather than a 16-lane double play mode like the ones offered by ``bm`` and ``techno``.
 A noteskin is provided that helps better visualize the spin lanes on top of the normal lanes and should result in quicker and easier chart creation.

 Windows binaries for this StepMania 5.2 fork are available as a .zip or .exe installer:
 - **.zip**: https://ortlin.de/i/msc/StepMania-5.2-git-edbed30b62-win32.zip